laila12399/lailascoaching/content/how-to-become-disciplined-according-to-roman-emperor-marcus-aurelius.md

 *“Reject your sense of injury and the injury itself disappears.”
  ― Marcus Aurelius*

 Self-pity is temptation.
-Self-pity creates a narrative where one is the blameless victim sacrum to ruthless circumstances.
+Self-pity creates a narrative where one is the blameless victim succumbed to ruthless circumstances.
 It eliminates gratitude, resilience, or responsibility.

 “You don’t have to turn this into something.
 It doesn’t have to upset you.” – Marcus Aurelius